ontio/documentation/docs/pages/doc_en/Others/DDXF_en.md

 ## Overview

-The downsides of centralized data exchange include data caching, use of data without user authorization, and data copyright protection.
-Ontology proposes a Distributed Data Protocol (ONT Data).
-Based on the protocol ,we come up with distributed data exchange framework(DDXF) allows to customize data trading marketplaces with ensured data and financial security.With DDXF ,the developer of the ontology ecosystem will easily develop decentralized data application that meets the needs of various scenes and with various features.
+The downsides of centralized data exchange include data caching, use of data without user authorization and data copyright protection.
+Ontology is proposing a Distributed Data Protocol (ONT Data).
+Based on the protocol , we have come up with distributed data exchange framework(DDXF) which allows to customize data trading marketplaces with secured data and financial security.
+With DDXF, the developer of the ontology ecosystem can easily develop decentralized data application that meets the needs of various scenarios with various features.

-DDXF uses blockchain , smart contract and a series of Smart Contracts,transaction SDK and cryptographic components, the application can be very convenient for the implementation of copyright protection, data sharing and other scene requirements.
+DDXF uses blockchain, a series of smart contracts, transaction SDK and cryptographic components to realized the distributed data exchange transcation.
+The application itself is convenient for the implementation of copyright protection, data sharing and requirements coming from other scenarios.

 Main functions of DDXF are as below：

 * DataToken
-* Data eXchange Smart Contract ,XSC for short
+* Data eXchange Smart Contract, XSC for short
 * SDKs for Data eXchange
 * a series of cryptographic components ,e.g. digital watermarking technology